dmiller/clojure-clr-next/_posts/2023-02-05-reductionism.md

             next
 ```

 A couple of small details.
 If `Cycle.create(s)` is called with an empty sequence, we return an empty list, not a `Cycle`.
 If we have `Cycle` object in our hand, we are guaranteed that its base sequence is not empty.
 Note that both `first()` and `next()` access the 'current' sequence through a call to `Current`; that method takes care of noticing if the underlying field `current` is occupied -- `null` indicates we haven't done the work of calling `next` on the underlying sequence yet.
 When you access `Current`, it will do that computation and save the result.
 This code also handles cycling back to the beginning if we have reached the end.
 It's pretty slick.
+(Note: the cleverness is in the Java code.
+I didn't come up with it.
+Little tricks to promote laziness pop up all over the place.)

 On to `reduce`.
 We will need to advance through the underlying sequence to access successive items.
 We do _not_ need to use `Cycle.next()` to do this -- that would create a bunch of unnecessary `Cycle` items.
 We just need to compute on the underlying sequence directly, performing the action that is done in `Cycle.Current()`.
 The following method does this.